ADHD NZ 2021: past, present and future

 Our vision is to advance the ADHD community in New Zealand by providing practical information and support.
 Our role is to help people living with ADHD by helping them with their ADHD journey.

-On a daily basis, Raewyn manages numerous enquiries from people seeking information and advice on how they, or their child can get assessed, and possibly diagnosed with ADHD.
-She also facilitates enquiries from people wanting help via counselling; help with challenges at their place of work; or from parents wanting to know how to navigate the education system so they can get the support that their children need at school.
+Raewyn, our National Coordinator, is one of our part-time paid staff members.
+Raewyn manages numerous enquiries from people seeking information and advice on how they or their child can get assessed and possibly diagnosed with ADHD.
+She also facilitates queries from people wanting help from healthcare professionals, with challenges at work, or from parents wanting to know how to navigate the education system so they can get the support their children need at school.

 Our vision is to advance the ADHD community in New Zealand by providing practical information and support.
 Our role is to help people living with ADHD by helping them with their ADHD journey.

-On a daily basis, Raewyn manages numerous enquiries from people seeking information and advice on how they, or their child can get assessed, and possibly diagnosed with ADHD.
-She also facilitates enquiries from people wanting help via counselling; help with challenges at their place of work; or from parents wanting to know how to navigate the education system so they can get the support that their children need at school.
+Raewyn, our National Coordinator, is one of our part-time paid staff members.
+Raewyn manages numerous enquiries from people seeking information and advice on how they or their child can get assessed and possibly diagnosed with ADHD.
+She also facilitates queries from people wanting help from healthcare professionals, with challenges at work, or from parents wanting to know how to navigate the education system so they can get the support their children need at school.

 Some things are broken and we intend to fix them